Plans and Payments

 - Documents: total number of stored documents at the end of the month

-- Users: total number of users (excluding service tokens, i.e. robots) at the end of the month
+- Non-admin users: total number of non-admin users (excluding service tokens, i.e. robots) at the end of the month

 Please be aware that downgrading a project to a smaller plan will also prorate the quotas, which may trigger additional overage charges due to resources that have already been spent earlier in the month.
 For example: if you are on a plan with a 50.000 API request quota, and have used 35.000 of these so far, then downgrading to a tiny plan with only 10.000 API requests in the middle of the month with leave you with half of 50.000 + half of 10.000, which is 30.000 API requests.
 Since you used 35.000, you now have 5.000 overage on your effective plan for this month and the rest of this months API requests will be billed as overage.